sachugowda/CodingBootcamps-PS/README.md

-# CodingBootcamps-Problem Solving Using C
+# CodingBootcamps-Problem Solving Using C : Begginers Level
 This programs enhances coding skills for the enrtry level studensts.

 <h2> Data Types </h2>